Lyssia-Seiden/Lyssia-Seiden.github.io/docs/index.md

 - Developed and maintained backend using C++ templates to allow trajopt problem to be solved using either CasADi or Sleipnir nonlinear solver.
 - Contributions include obstacle support, heuristics to improve trajectory generation efficiency, keybinds and other ux improvements.

+### Inaugural aCADemy Summer Camp

+Lead
+June 2023

+- Organized other high school students to make presentations and materials for teaching CAD using Onshape to middle schoolers.
+- Created and delivered presentations and self-paced teaching.

 ### UCSD COSMOS Cluster 11 - Autonomous Vehicles

 - Lead group of 5 during the summer to program autonomous model car.